pypy/pypy/pypy/doc/cppyy.rst

     $ hg up reflex-support         # optional
     $ cd pypy/translator/goal

-    # Example shows python, but using pypy-c is faster and uses less memory:
+    # This example shows python, but using pypy-c is faster and uses less memory
     $ python translate.py -O jit --gcrootfinder=shadowstack targetpypystandalone.py --withmod-cppyy

 This will build a ``pypy-c`` that includes the cppyy module, and through that,